TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/pageSlideOptions.md

 	</div>
 </pre>
 #####
-In Javascript in a knockout view model you should have an observable variable with a name that equals the **options** setting value.
+In JavaScript in a knockout view model you should have an observable variable with a name that equals the **options** setting value.
 You can change the grid options dynamically after the grid loading.
 In the example below the grid setting **pageSlide** can be changed using the function 'pageSlide'.